Emergence of universality in transport of noisy free fermions

-The fact that considering just the thermodynamic limit $L \to \infty$ is effectively equivalent to considering the large-$\gamma$ expansion followed by $L \to \infty$, allows us to directly apply these results as a valid description of \qnoise's thermodynamic limit.
-In order to provide more concrete evidence of this equivalence, we also compare in Fig.~\ref{fig:LargeL}b and \ref{fig:LargeL}c numerical data obtained for \qnoise for large system sizes ($L \to \infty$), but fixed $\gamma$, against the analytical predictions derived in \cite{PhysRevLett.123.080601} for QSSEP.
-All the curves displayed in Fig.~\ref{fig:LargeL} were obtained for a fixed time $t$, sufficiently large so that the system had already reached the steady state.
-It is clear from these figures that, in the thermodynamic limit and at the steady state, the relevant cumulants of the correlation matrix $G$ up to third order exactly agree in both models.
+Beyond leading order, Appendix \ref{sec:EquivalenceOfLimits} of \cite{Note1} shows that higher powers of $\gamma^{-1}$ are irrelevant in the diffusive scaling.
+This strongly supports the equivalence of the two models in the thermodynamic limit based on the full perturbative expansion at large $\gamma$.
+To further support this equivalence, in Fig.~\ref{fig:LargeL}b and \ref{fig:LargeL}c we compare \qnoise numerics at fixed $\gamma$ and large $L$ with the analytical QSSEP predictions of \cite{PhysRevLett.123.080601}.
+The data are taken at times large enough to reach the steady state and show that the relevant cumulants of $G$ up to third order coincide in both models in the thermodynamic limit.

-\lettersection{Transport Observables} As we have already mentioned, beyond the observables of the system, such as the particle number at each site, which can be accessed from the density matrix of the system at any given time $t$, we discuss transport observables.
-As the system is not isolated, these quantities require some knowledge about the state of the reservoirs at time $t$ (or at least knowledge of the system's evolution up to time $t$).
-For instance, consider the net amount of particles transferred from the system to the right reservoirs.
-Then assuming that at $t=0$ the right reservoirs are in a defined state with $N_0$ particles, we can measure the total number of particles in the right reservoirs, $\hat{N}_{\text{R}}$ at time $t$, obtaining the probability distribution
+\lettersection{Transport Observables} Beyond system observables such as the site occupations, we also consider transport observables, which depend on the reservoirs' state (or at least on the history of the system's evolution).
+For the net charge transferred from the system to the right reservoirs, if these initially contain $N_0$ particles, measuring $\hat{N}_{\text{R}}$ at time $t$ gives